DigitalLeaf-LLC/DigitalLeaf/README.md

 Configuration files `database.yml` and `secrets.yml` are not in this repository - if they are needed, please request access.

+## License

+The license information for our project as well as any utilized tools in the development of this project may be found in the "legal" directory and any subdirectories of "legal"

 ## Additional Information

 Building something like this can be fun and easy